 Because I’m a relaxed homeschooler, I’m not a box checker.
 I don’t keep a running to do list of curriculum and learning activities we must do when we sit down together or even for the year.
 In fact, I do just the opposite.
 I have a rough idea of what we could do and I write it down after we do it.

-So when I sit down to “do” school with Caroline for the formal part of our day, I have a pile of things we could do and I select as we go.
 Let me give you an example of how our time together might go.
+When I sit down to do school with Caroline for the formal part of our day, I have a pile of things we could do and I select as we go.

 Next is usually math.
 We’ve been doing lots of mathematics and very little formal arithmetic.
-(I wrote about that here.)
-We’ve been known to do anywhere from a half page (with much encouraging and prodding) or three or four pages/activities (before I have to cut her off and move on).
+(I wrote about our relaxed homeschool math.)
+We’ve been known to do anywhere from a half page (with much encouraging and prodding) or three or four pages/activities before I have to cut her off and move on.
 The other day I had three activities for her to do from my America pack and she just kept going and going.
 She was totally engaged.
-I just let her keep working since she was having fun.
+I let her keep working since she was having fun.

 Next we might write in her journal.
 She has a journal book with drawing space on top and primary lines on the bottom.
 She dictates her journal to me, reads it to me, and then illustrates.

 After that is something like science.
 Right now we are reading books and doing a lapbook I created about Polar Animals.
 I have her read to me from one of the books and then we do a couple of the lapbook activities.